Biomedical Signals and Systems

 Lectures are focused on theoretical and practical aspects of key course topics (two hours per week).Seminars and workshops

-Students (in groups of up to three students) explore a theme or subject of interest related to the course.Independent assignments
+Students (in groups of up to three students) explore a topic or subject of interest related to the course.Independent assignments

-Students (in groups of up to three students) explore a theme or subject of interest related to the course.Laboratory
+Students (in groups of up to three students) explore a topic or subject of interest related to the course.Laboratory

 Students are obliged to take laboratory exercises (15 hours).
 During the laboratory exercises, students learn about biomedical signal measurement and analysis on practical examples.